Skip to content

 No, it’s important to be as accurate as possible when estimating your mileage, so don’t just guess.

-If you underestimate your mileage and need to make a claim, you could find your policy is invalidated and your insurance provider won’t pay out.
+If you underestimate your annual mileage for car insurance and need to make a claim, you could find your policy is invalidated and won’t pay out.

-If it’s thought that you knowingly misled your insurance provider to get a cheaper policy, you may have problems getting cover in future.
-If you do, your premiums could be expensive.
+If it’s thought that you knowingly misled your insurance provider to get a cheaper policy, you may have problems getting cover in future or find your premiums could be expensive.

 Don’t overestimate your mileage either, as you could end up paying more than you need to for your premium.